-The Guidelines apply to practices (see paragraph 600.1.1) as follows: AML/CTF policies, procedures and controls (Section 610) CDD, RK and ongoing monitoring (Sections 620\630\660) Suspicious transaction reporting and financial sanctions (Sections 640\650) Staff hiring and training (Section 670) When performing any service specified in paragraphs 600.2.1 or 600.2.2 Mandatory Mandatory Mandatory Mandatory When performing services other than those specified in paragraphs 600.2.1 or 600.2.2 Good practice (Subject to exceptions.
+The Guidelines apply to practices (see AML/CTF policies, procedures CDD, RK and ongoing Suspicious transaction Staff training paragraph 600.1.1) as follows: and controls monitoring reporting and financial sanctions (Section 670) (Section 610) (Sections 620\630\660) (Sections 640\650) When providing any Mandatory Mandatory Mandatory Mandatory service specified in paragraphs 600.2.1 or 600.2.2 , , , When providing services other than those specified in paragraphs 600.2.1 or 600.2.2 Good practice (Subject to exceptions.
 See the Note below) Good practice Mandatory Good practice

-Note: AML/ CFT policies, procedures and controls (Section 610) for suspicious transaction reporting (Section 640) and financial sanctions (Section 650) must be put in place, as the relevant provisions of Section 640 and 650 are mandatory for all members, regardless of the services provided.
+Note: AML/CFT policies, procedures and controls (Section 610) for suspicious transaction reporting (Section 640) and financial sanctions (Section 650) must be put in place, as the relevant provisions of Section 640 and 650 are mandatory for all members, regardless of the services provided.

-- When practices, by way of business, prepare for or carry out for a client a transaction concerning one or more of the following services, there are specific CDD, ongoing monitoring and RK measures that they must adopt, as set out in Sections 620, 630 and 660: - (a) The buying and selling of real estate; - (b) the managing of client money, securities or other assets; - (c) the management of bank, savings or securities accounts; - (d) the organisation of contributions for the creation, operation or management of corporations; - (e) the creation, operation or management of legal persons or legal arrangements; - (f) the buying or selling of business entities. - In addition, practices that provide trust or company services must adopt CDD, ongoing monitoring and RK procedures, when, by way of business, they prepare for or carry out for a client a transaction concerning any of the following services: - (a) forming corporations or other legal persons; - (b) acting as, or arranging for another person to act as - - (i) a director or secretary of a company; - (ii) a partner of a partnership, or - (iii) in a similar position in relation to other legal persons; - (c) providing a registered office, business address, correspondence or administrative address for a corporation, a partnership or any other legal person or legal arrangement; - (d) acting as, or arranging for another person to act - (i) as a trustee of an express trust or similar legal arrangement; or - (ii) as a nominee shareholder for a person other than a corporation whose securities are listed on a recognised stock market. - The provisions of these Guidelines should be read in the context of subsection 600.2, together with the relevant provisions of Hong Kong laws, and applied accordingly.
+- 600.2.1 When practices, by way of business, prepare for or carry out for a client a transaction concerning one or more of the following services, there are specific CDD, ongoing monitoring and RK measures that they must adopt, as set out in Sections 620, 630 and 660: - (a) the buying or selling of real estate; - (b) the managing of client money, securities or other assets; - (c) the management of bank, savings or securities accounts; - (d) the organisation of contributions for the creation, operation or management of corporations; - (e) the creation, operation or management of legal persons or legal arrangements; - (f) the buying or selling of business entities. - 600.2.2 In addition, practices that provide trust or company services must adopt CDD, ongoing monitoring and RK procedures, when, by way of business, they prepare for or carry out for a client a transaction concerning any of the following services: - (a) forming corporations or other legal persons; - (b) acting as, or arranging for another person to act as - - (i) a director or secretary of a company; - (ii) a partner of a partnership, or - (iii) in a similar position in relation to other legal persons; - (c) providing a registered office, business address, correspondence or administrative address for a corporation, a partnership or any other legal person or legal arrangement; - (d) acting as, or arranging for another person to act - - (i) as a trustee of an express trust or similar legal arrangement; or - (ii) as a nominee shareholder for a person other than a corporation whose securities are listed on a recognised stock market. - 600.2.3 The provisions of these Guidelines should be read in the context of subsection 600.2, together with the relevant provisions of Hong Kong laws, and applied accordingly.